 Long Term Empty Properties

-Properties unoccupied and substantially unfurnished for two years or more, will be charged a Long Term Empty Dwellings Premium; meaning an extra 50% will be added to the Council Tax bill.
-The amount payable will be 150% of the usual Council Tax.
+Properties unoccupied and substantially unfurnished for two years or more, will be charged a Long Term Empty Dwellings Premium; meaning an additional charge will be added to the Council Tax bill.
+See the Long Term Empty Properties page for more information.

 If your property is in a good state of repair, then letting may be an option?